DanialHuckabee/CoreApiCustomerVue/README.md

 ## Getting Started

-Download Xxx Project for the server side.
+Download [Server Project](https://github.com/DanialHuckabee/CoreApiCustomerApi) for the server side.

 Update `yourWebApiUrl` variables in the code to the URL of server side project.